Medformer: A Multi-Granularity Patching Transformer for Medical Time-Series Classification: Related Work

-\textbf{Transformers for Time Series.} Existing transformer-based methods for time series can be categorized into two main directions: modifying token embedding methods and self-attention mechanisms, or both.
+\textbf{Transformers for Time Series.} Transformer has demonstrated its strong learning and scaling-up ability in many domains, including natural language processing~\cite{vaswani2017attention,yao2024survey} and computer vision~\cite{dosovitskiy2020image,lin2023mmst}.
+Existing transformer-based methods for time series analysis can be categorized into two main directions: modifying token embedding methods and self-attention mechanisms, or both.
 For example, PatchTST~\cite{nie2022time} uses a sequence of single-channel timestamps as a patch for token embedding.
 Methods like Autoformer~\cite{wu2021autoformer}, Informer~\cite{zhou2021informer}, Nonformer~\cite{liu2022non}, and FEDformer~\cite{zhou2022fedformer} develop new self-attention mechanisms or replace the self-attention module to improve learning ability and reduce complexity.
 Crossformer~\cite{zhang2022crossformer} and iTransformer~\cite{liu2023itransformer} modify both token embedding methods and self-attention mechanisms. \textbf{Patching.} Patch embedding has been widely used in time series transformers since the proposal of PatchTST~\cite{nie2022time}.
 Existing methods of patching, such as Crossformer~\cite{zhang2022crossformer}, CARD~\cite{wang2023card}, and MTST~\cite{zhang2024multi}, inherit from PatchTST~\cite{nie2022time} and utilize a sequence of single-channel timestamps for patching.
-This channel-independent patching might benefit learning ability in time series forecasting but may not be as effective in medical time series classification. \textbf{Multi-Granularity.} Existing methods such as Pyraformer~\cite{liu2021pyraformer}, MTST~\cite{zhang2024multi}, Pathformer~\cite{chen2024pathformer}, and Scaleformer~\cite{shabani2022scaleformer}, utilize multi-granularity embedding to capture features at different scales, allowing models to learn both fine-grained and coarse-grained patterns.
+This channel-independent patching might benefit learning ability in time series forecasting but may not be as effective in MedTS classification. \textbf{Multi-Granularity.} Existing methods such as Pyraformer~\cite{liu2021pyraformer}, MTST~\cite{zhang2024multi}, Pathformer~\cite{chen2024pathformer}, and Scaleformer~\cite{shabani2022scaleformer}, utilize multi-granularity embedding to capture features at different scales, allowing models to learn both fine-grained and coarse-grained patterns.
 We discuss the differences between our method and existing multi-granularity approaches in Appendix~\ref{app:method_comparision}.